jhudson8/react-backbone/README.md

 *returns the attribute values*

 Iterate child (or provided) components and have each component set it's ***UI*** input value on the model attributes.
-Components will only participate in model population if they implement getUIValue to return the value that should be set on the model.
+Components will only participate in model population if they implement getUIModelValue to return the value that should be set on the model.

 ```
 // use this.refs automatically to get the components that will populate the model